Here’s what you missed at Web Summit Rio 2024

 Guilherme Rodrigues, co-founder of the Brazil-based deco.cx, collected the prize on Centre Stage at Riocentro, winning out over fellow finalists VoxCell BioInnovation, a healthtech startup from Canada and Manycontent, an AI and machine learning startup also from Brazil.

-Guilherme Rodrigues and Rafael Crespo, co-founders of deco.cx, smile as they take a selfie of themselves holding the PITCH trophy on stage at Web Summit Rio.Guilherme Rodrigues and Rafael Crespoco-founders of deco.cx.
-Image: Web Summit Rio
+Guilherme Rodrigues and Rafael Crespo, co-founders of deco.cx, smile as they take a selfie of themselves holding the PITCH trophy on stage at Web Summit Rio.Guilherme Rodrigues and Rafael Crespo, co-founders of deco.cx.
+Image: Lucas Jones/Web Summit (CC BY 2.0)

 The winning business is a SaaS platform that allows users to build high-performance e-commerce platforms.
 Headquartered in Rio de Janeiro, deco.cx has employees based all over Brazil, including Paraíba, San Paulo, and Fortaleza.